joelkuiper/Llamora/README.md

 - **Markdown Support** The assistant's responses can include Markdown formatting.
 The client will render Markdown into HTML (for example, **bold text**, *italics*, `code blocks`, lists, etc.).
 The app uses **Marked** (Markdown parser) and **DOMPurify** (to sanitize output) on the client side to render any Markdown content from the LLM.

 - **Lightweight and Dependency-Minimal** The entire app is relatively small in terms of code.
-It uses a few Python packages (Quart, NaCl for security, LangChain for llama.cpp integration) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
+It uses a few Python packages (Quart, NaCl for security) and some JS libraries (HTMX and extensions, Marked, DOMPurify), all of which are either included or installable via [uv](https://docs.astral.sh/uv/).
 There is no need for Node.js build steps, no bundlers, and no heavy frameworks.

 ## Known Limitations

 This project has **several limitations** by design.
 It's important to understand them if you plan to use or extend this code:

 - **Limited Scalability:** By default, Llamora processes requests with a single worker.
-Set the `LLAMORA_LLM_WORKERS` environment variable to spawn additional worker threads, each with its own model instance, allowing multiple chats to run in parallel.
-More workers require more memory, and for heavy traffic a dedicated model service is still recommended.
+For heavy traffic, consider running multiple instances or a dedicated model service.

 - **No API or External Interface:** The app doesn't expose an API for programmatic access, it's purely a web interface.
 That's fine for interactive use, but if you wanted to use this as a backend service, you'd have to add JSON endpoints or similar.